CL17189/IntroductionToDS_Notes-Mindmap/README.md

 *mindmap.pdf*: An mindmap including the knowledge structures from each chapter which are organically combined.

 ## Updated LOG
+2025.02.03
++ Referencable answers for previous exam are added;
++ Good luck!

 2025.01.16
 + Revised errors in Markov chain's stationary distribution,double-checked correctness for each methods;
 + Restrcutured the Accept-reject sampler function, making it more robust and clear.
 Sample checking part is added to verify while still failed making it more efficiency. hint: M is a key to generate correct distribution.
 That is to say that you can improve the efficiency literally by reducing M but you will lose the accuracy.
 So hold the baseline for M.